moshix/BITNETServices/README.md

 5. /DM       (direct message to a user)
 6. /SHUTDOWN (for sysopt only and requires password)
 7. /ROOM.    (go into room X)
-8. /SHOUT    (send a message to all logged on users, for sysop only)

 REXX VERSION INSTALLATION